 To Be Determined

 1. The MAC – There are arguments to be made for both sides of whether the MAC is a winner or a loser.
 For one, the MAC doesn’t have to expand just because every other conference is doing so (or trying to).
 On the opposite side, there’s an argument to be made that doing nothing while most conferences get stronger makes the MAC worse off.
 One aspect that helps the MAC is that they’re a relatively close-knit group of schools.
 There’s not a ton of discontent and previous membership changes haven’t hurt the core group (i.e. Marshall, Temple, UMass, etc. have all left).

-2. Lower Division 1 and Division 2 football – The potential domino effects Oklahoma and Texas leaving have been well discussed both on this website and many others.
-One aspect that we have yet to fully see is that of FCS and Division 2 football.
+2. Lower Division 1 and Division 2 football – The potential domino effects of Oklahoma and Texas leaving have been well discussed both on this website and many others.
+One aspect we have yet to see fully is how FCS and Division 2 football will be impacted.
 As Group of 5 conferences have already enticed some big FCS programs to move up, those FCS conferences that wish to stay around will do the same to the Division 2 level.

 How these moves impact FCS and D2 football is intriguing.
 With the likes of Jacksonville State, James Madison, and Sam Houston State moving to the FBS, will that lead to more parity or complete domination by one or two FCS teams?
 Will we see fewer FCS over FBS wins?
 Will D2 teams feel compelled to move up to D1 and play at the FCS level?
 Or will the effects be more apparent at the FCS level than D2?
 There are a lot of confounding possibilities that probably won’t be known for many years or decades.